What is the value of my house?

 Equity in a house is the difference between the value of your home and how much you owe on your mortgage.

-If your home is worth more than your outstanding mortgage amount, you have positive equity.
+If your home is worth more than your outstanding mortgage amount, you are in what is known as positive equity.
 If your home is worth less than you owe on your mortgage, you are in negative equity.

 Should I worry about negative equity?